nager/Nager.Date/README.md

 ### For our sponsors, we also offer a Docker container and a NuGet package

+With a sponsorship you get the license key to use the variants locally without a dependency to our REST Api.

 #### nuget
 The nuget package is available via [NuGet](https://www.nuget.org/packages/Nager.Date)<br>